Home

 HOW YOU CAN HELP

 Every week 350 community volunteers lend a hand at Preble Street and almost 100% of the food and clothing we distribute is donated.
-We welcome — we depend on — your time, financial support, or in-kind donations.
 We welcome — we depend on — your time, financial support, and in-kind donations.
 Volunteering at one meal a year, once in a while, or every week; donating work boots for someone trying to turn their life around, or organizing a fundraiser — every gift you give helps those most in need.